metatronslove/abjad/README.md

             giving this option is optional, if you give 1 here, it lists every letter with value according to given table code.

-I will contuniue telling about other functions.
+I will continue telling about other functions, soon.